-The Commission's primary function is the adjudication of administrative complaints filed either by members of the public or referred by other state agencies.
-In FY22, the Commission made significant amendments to 1.8.3 NMAC, its rules of procedure for administrative cases, which streamline the administration of the Commission's administrative case docket.
-In FY23, the Commission intends to take the following strategic actions to improve its administrative adjudications:
+The Commission's primary function is the investigation and adjudication of administrative complaints filed either by members of the public or referred by other state agencies.
+In FY23, the Commission will hire an Attorney IV and a State Investigator position to assist in the investigation and adjudication of administrative cases.
+In FY24, the Commission intends to take the following strategic actions to improve its administrative adjudications: